CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 16

-What program do we use to write code at CodeYourFuture?
+What programme do we use to write code at CodeYourFuture?

-• Visual Studio Code as code editor or programmes we use are;
+• Visual Studio Code is a recommeded code editor

+and programmes we use are;
 • JavaScript
 • Structured Query Language (SQL) a programming language used to communicate with relational databases ...the questions is unclear